General Liability Insurance

 - Advertising injury: This is protection against claims of false advertising or copyright infringement in your advertisements.

-- Bodily injury (employees or clients): Any physical harm sustained by a customer or employee while at your business location is covered by this.
+- Bodily injury (customers or clients): Any physical harm sustained by a customer or client while at your business location is covered by this.

-- Business owner’s policy (BOP): Bundling your insurance coverage for added protection can help you avoid unprotected risks.
+- Business owner’s policy (BOP): Small business bundling of insurance coverage for added protection can help you avoid unprotected risks.

 - Contractual liability: This provides coverage for the company’s responsibility when assuming the financial consequences of another person’s inadvertent acts that result in physical injury or property damage to a third party.

-- Damage to premises rented to you: Any property you rent that is damaged by fire, lightning or explosion can be replaced through this.
+- Damage to premises rented to you: Any property you rent that is damaged by fire, lightning or explosion can be replaced through this coverage.

 - Damage to someone else’s property: Whether by accident or negligence, property can be damaged during normal business operations, requiring repair or replacement.
 This helps pay for repair or replacement fees.